hungrybison102/CS1300-development/README.md

 ### Organization of Components

 Most things are in App.js.
 App.js maps the bakery data to BakeryItems, which displays the information of the item using passed-in props.
-App.js uses state variables for the cart, the total, and the settings.
+It also displays the Cart, which displays each item of the cart as a clickable item.
+App.js uses state variables for the cart list, the total, and the settings.

 ### How Data is Passed Down Through Components

 App.js passes in the bakery item data into the BakeryItem component.
+The delete handle function and cart list are also passed as props into the Cart component.

 ### How the User Triggers State Changes

-The user clicks on items to change the state of the cart, or uses the filter/sorting features to change the states of the settings.
+The user clicks on items to change the state of the cart, or uses the filter/sorting features to change the states of the settings and bakery list.